 ↑↑↑ Available dates:

-Happy Saturday to you, and welcome to our weekly Free for All! :D There are no themes to follow for prompts or fills.
+Happy Valentine's (Galentine's) Day, everyone!
+Hope you enjoy this Free for All with some sort of sweet treat. :3 There are no themes to follow for prompts or fills.
 If, perhaps, you missed a prompt theme that you liked, or you've had any ideas that didn't really work with Tuesday's or Thursday's posts, then today's your chance to prompt 'em.
 Be free, and have fun! ✎

 Just a few rules: